drakkan/sftpgo/docs/full-configuration.md

     - `hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
   - `external_auth_program`, string.
 Deprecated, please use `external_auth_hook`.
   - `external_auth_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke for users authentication.
 See [External Authentication](./external-auth.md) for more details.
 Leave empty to disable.
   - `external_auth_scope`, integer.
-0 means all supported authetication scopes (passwords, public keys and keyboard interactive).
+0 means all supported authentication scopes (passwords, public keys and keyboard interactive).
 1 means passwords only.
 2 means public keys only.
 4 means key keyboard interactive only.
 The flags can be combined, for example 6 means public keys and keyboard interactive
   - `credentials_path`, string.
 It defines the directory for storing user provided credential files such as Google Cloud Storage credentials.
 This can be an absolute path or a path relative to the config dir
   - `pre_login_program`, string.
 Deprecated, please use `pre_login_hook`.
   - `pre_login_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to modify user details just before the login.
 See [Dynamic user modification](./dynamic-user-mod.md) for more details.
 Leave empty to disable.
   - `post_login_hook`, string.
-Absolute path to an external program or an HTTP URL to invoke to notify a successul or failed login.
+Absolute path to an external program or an HTTP URL to invoke to notify a successful or failed login.
 See [Post-login hook](./post-login-hook.md) for more details.
 Leave empty to disable.
   - `post_login_scope`, defines the scope for the post-login hook.
 0 means notify both failed and successful logins.
 1 means notify failed logins.
 2 means notify successful logins.
   - `check_password_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to check the user provided password.
 See [Check password hook](./check-password-hook.md) for more details.
 Leave empty to disable.
   - `check_password_scope`, defines the scope for the check password hook.
 0 means all protocols, 1 means SSH, 2 means FTP, 4 means WebDAV.
 You can combine the scopes, for example 6 means FTP and WebDAV.